m-ruiz21/School-Notes/SPRING 2024/PHIL 489/Day 2 - Technology and Ethics.md

-We can look at Technology as artifacts
+We can look at Technology as artifacts.
 ## Postphenomenology:
 Postphenomenology is *the investigation of global culture and technology or "artifacts".*